ReneHeim/how-to-prepare-your-thesis/README.md

 Templates and guidelines for planning and writing scientific theses, with examples for GIS and vegetation science.
 Includes IMRAD structure, research question and hypothesis development, data management, and best practices for students.

 ## Topic
-*Briefly justify the relevance of your topic (practical and scientific motivation).
+*TODO: Briefly justify the relevance of your topic (practical and scientific motivation).
 Think about the "why" behind their choice.*

 Example: Spatio-Temporal Wildfire Patterns

 ## Research Questions and Hypothesis
-*Be as specific as possible when stating your questions and relate each question to a potential method or data source.
+*TODO: Be as specific as possible when stating your questions and relate each question to a potential method or data source.
 This will help later when approaching your analysis and method section.*

 #### Research Question:
 - How do topographic features and climatic variables interact to influence wildfire frequency and intensity in Mediterranean ecosystems?